jawang35/dotfiles/README.md

 ## Homebrew

-Applications and packages are managed with the [Brewfile](Brewfile). `Brewfile.local` is optionally loaded to manage local dependencies.
+Packages and applications are managed with the [Brewfile](Brewfile) using [Homebrew](https://brew.sh/). `Brewfile.local` is optionally loaded to manage local dependencies.

 To install missing dependencies: